varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 #### Common uses for trees
 Trees are ubiquitous in computing; trees are used in a huge variety of applications:

-* __Organizing and searching data__: Trees are commonly used to store and organize hierarchical data, such as file systems, organizational charts, and website navigation menus.
+* __Organizing and searching data__: Trees commonly store and organize hierarchical data, such as file systems, organizational charts, and website navigation menus.
 The hierarchical structure of a tree makes it easy to search for specific items and perform operations like adding, deleting, or updating elements.
 * __Implementing algorithms__: Many algorithms in computer science are implemented using tree data structures.
 For example, binary search trees enable efficient searching for an item in a sorted list.
 In contrast, heaps and priority queues efficiently extract the maximum or minimum element from a collection.
 * __Modeling real-world phenomena__: Trees can be used to model many real-world phenomena, such as family trees, taxonomies, and decision trees.
 Decision trees are commonly used in machine learning to model decision-making processes and classify data based on binary decisions.